Give-Hope-org/give-hope-fn/README.md

 [![CI](https://github.com/Give-Hope-org/give-hope-fn/actions/workflows/intergrations.yml/badge.svg)](https://github.com/Give-Hope-org/give-hope-fn/actions/workflows/intergrations.yml)
 # Give-Hope
 GiveHope is an online donation platform that allows users to donate to various charities and causes around the world.
 Users can easily register and create a profile, browse through a list of charities and causes, and make secure donations through the platform.
+A web application that allows people who want to help others financially do so easily through online giving

 ## Features

 - User authentication: Users can create an account, log in, and log out.